rmanaem/dataset-analysis/README.md

 Numerous tests were conducted to analyze and compare models based on performance, sensitivity to the number of extracted features, the effect of data imbalance, and the effect of stratification using f1 score as the measure.

 The comparison of models based on performance alone was conducted using a stratified sample of 42000 data points with a balanced class distribution.
-Both classifiers were able to produce near-perfect f1 scores but, as exhibited by the table and the plot below, RF outperformed kNN by more than 2%.
+Both classifiers were able to produce near-perfect f1 scores however, as exhibited by the table and the plot below, RF outperformed kNN by more than 2%.

 <table align="center">
     <tr>